nikitavoloboev/data/docs/programming-languages/rust/rust.md

 - [MiniRust](https://github.com/RalfJung/minirust) - Cornerstone of my vision for a normative specification of Rust semantics.
 - [Build your own JIRA with Rust](https://github.com/LukeMathWalker/build-your-own-jira-with-rust)
 - [Builder Lite (2022)](https://matklad.github.io//2022/05/29/builder-lite.html)
+- [TypeRust](https://typerust.dev/) - Simple Rust playground where you can build or run your Rust code and share it with others. ([Code](https://github.com/jlkiri/typerust))